oiricaud/AI-Final-Project-Three-Card-Pickup-Poker/README.md

-# AI-Final-Project-Three-Card-Pickup-Poker
-CS 4320/5314 Spring 2017 Final project

-AI Final Project:
+# AI Final Project:
-Three Card Pickup Poker
+## Three Card Pickup Poker

 Deadlines:
-•	Friday, April 28 – Initial test agent due
+   - Friday, April 28 – Initial test agent due
-•	Tuesday, May 2 – Results of First round discussed
+   - Tuesday, May 2 – Results of First round discussed
-•	Friday, May 12 – Final agent/report submission
+   - Friday, May 12 – Final agent/report submission

 Groups: You may work in groups of up to three students.
 Turn in a single submission, clearly listing the students in the group.
 For the final report you must include a brief statement of the contributions of each team member.